 Reunions are held to mark every 10th anniversary of qualification as a doctor at: 10, 20, 30, 40 and 50 years out.
 OMA reunions include your former tutors - and partners are most welcome too.

 REUNION FOR THOSE QUALIFYING IN 1978, 1998 & 2008

 The 10th & 20th & 40th anniversary reunions for those qualifying BM BCh have now taken place.
 Thank you to all those who attended.

 The 30th anniversary reunion for those qualifying BM BCh in 1988 will take place on 13th October 2018 at Balliol College.
 To book your tickets, please click here.

-The 40th anniversary reunion for those qualifying BM BCh in 1978 will take place on 15th September 2018 at Lady Margaret Hall.
+The 20th anniversary reunion for those qualifying BM BCh in 1999 will take place on 16th March 2019 at New College.
 To book your tickets, please click here.

-The 50th anniversary reunion for those beginning clinical school in 1967 and qualifying BM BCh in 1970 will take place in late 2018.
-More information will be posted soon.
+The 30th anniversary reunion for those qualifying BM BCh in 1989 will take place in October 2019.
+Date to be confirmed soon.